saffy786/Task-Manager/readme.md

 </ul>

 <p>The advance feature that I have included is to set an active record that gets the date from database and if the due date is less than the date 3 days from now it displays the task.</p>

+<h1>How task manager works</h1>
+<p>This task manager process by registering an account and then logging in.
+A user can add/update/delete/view/set a task, but the user can only see their tasks.
+For example another user logs in they will not be able to see anyone else’s tasks apart from the once they have set them self’s on their account.</p>